BenPski/RodDynamics/Tutorial/tutorial.md

 Looks at implementing simulations for boundary conditions other than cantilevered.
 Note that these do not work well and would need a different simulation approach.

+## Material Properties

+Looks to generalize the material and geometric properties of a rod.
+Implements a general interface for arbitrary geometries and materials and shows simple ones.

 # Example

 Goes through an example for the simulation.